shourya01/hurdle_model_outage_forecasting/README.md

 For a detailed description of the competition dataset (`train.nc`) schema, see `TRAIN_NC.md`.
 For the actual dataset file, please contact the competition organizers.

-The writeup for our method can be found in `competition_writeup.pdf`.
+The report for our method can be found in `competition_report.pdf`, and the presentation in `competition_presentation.pdf`.